Commands

 Human-Readable (default)

-Prints a summary per repo with status, validation errors, and findings.
+validate and apply print a summary per repo with status, validation errors, and findings.

 JSON (--json)